Common Ground in Sacred Space

 Who is helping us to get there?

-To be kept up to date with project milestones; be notified of Engagement Days, and to find out about ways in which you can support the project, for example, through match funding and chair sponsorship, as well as volunteering and research, please contact John Sadler (Interim CGISS Project Manager) or Alice Massey (CGISS Project Support Assistant) by email at: CGISS@stnicholascathedral.co.uk or by telephoning: 0191 232 1939.
+To stay up to date with project milestones, hear about our Engagement Days, and find out how you can support the project, for example, through match funding and chair sponsorship, volunteering or research, please contact John Sadler (Interim CGISS Project Manager) or Alice Massey (CGISS Project Support Assistant) on CGISS@stnicholascathedral.co.uk or 0191 232 1939.